 Letters and a Christmas card, which went to auction in 2017, revealed a previously undocumented friendship between the “People’s Princess” and the nun from County Kildare.

-Editor's note: On this day, Aug 31, 1997, Princess Diana was killed in a high-speed accident, in Paris.
+Editor's note: On Aug 31, 1997, Princess Diana was killed in a high-speed accident, in Paris.
 Today we remember the Queen of Hearts links to a nun in County Laois.

 The missives, dating from 1992, were sent from Kensington Palace by Princess Diana to Sister Teresa of the Little Sisters of the Assumption.
 At the time, the nun was based in the order’s convent in Wrexham, North Wales.
 The Irish Times reported that the nun met the princess through a mutual friend, the mother of a palace butler.